-A good urine stain and odor remover will cost around $25, while a poop scooper can be bought for about $20.
+A good urine stain and odor remover will fetch around $25, while a poop scooper can be bought for about $20.

 Robust and quality chew toys will help keep your Kangal Shepherd entertained and help with jaw and muscle development.

 They will also save objects around your house from being destroyed.
 Make sure you invest in quality toys that can last a while.
-These will cost around $25 a toy.
+These will be around $25 a toy.

-Some of the supplies your Kangal will need will include a good quality food and water bowl, costing around $20, a strong and sturdy leash and collar, which also costs about $20, and a large, sturdy dog crate or a dog bed which can cost around $45.
+Some of the supplies your Kangal dog needs will include a good quality food and water bowl, which are around $20, a strong and sturdy leash and collar, which are about $20, and a large, sturdy dog crate or a pet bed which is around $45.

-Other things that can cost money during your Kangals life include dog walking, puppy daycare, registration, and training.
+Other things that can add to your expenses during your Kangal’s life include dog walking, puppy daycare, registration, and training.

 If you decide to sign your pet up to compete in agility or conformation shows, you must register him with the official kennel club.
-This registration will cost around $90.
+This registration is around $90.

-Finally, if you want to invest in your pet’s behavioral or special skill training, you’re probably looking at a monthly cost of about $100.
+Finally, if you want to invest in your pet’s behavioral or special skill training, you can expect to pay $100 per month.

-When you add up the costs of food, training, toys, treats, and vet visits, you’re likely to spend around $150 to $200 a month on your dog.
+When you add up the expenses for food, training, toys, treats, and vet visits, you’re likely to spend around $150 to $200 a month on your dog.

 As a new pet parent, you need to budget for medications, regular vet visits, dog licenses, and supplies, as well as leave a bit of money aside or take out insurance for any unforeseen expenses.

-When you factor all of these costs on top of the initial purchase price of your Kangal puppy, you’re likely to spend between $3500 and $4000 in the first year of pet ownership alone.
+When you factor all of these expenses on top of the initial purchase fee of your puppy, you’re likely to spend between $3500 and $4000 in the first year of pet ownership alone.

 Getting a pet is a big commitment; you must ensure you can afford it before getting a puppy.
 Kangals have a life expectancy of between 10 to 13 years.